XAU

 What was the highest palladium price ever?

-Palladium's all-time high was approximately $3,440 per troy ounce, reached in March 2022 following Russia's invasion of Ukraine.
-The spike was driven by fears that Western sanctions would disrupt Russian palladium exports -- Russia accounts for roughly 40% of global mine supply through Norilsk Nickel.
-Prior to this, palladium had reached $2,875 in February 2020 during the catalytic converter demand surge driven by tighter global emissions standards.
+Approximately $3,440 per troy ounce, reached in March 2022 following Russia's invasion of Ukraine.
+The spike was driven by fears that Western sanctions would cut off ~40% of global supply from Norilsk Nickel.
+Before that, palladium had reached $2,875 in February 2020 during the catalytic converter demand surge driven by tighter global emissions standards.

 Why is palladium so volatile?

-Palladium is exceptionally volatile because of extreme supply concentration and a single dominant demand driver.
-Approximately 75% of global supply comes from just two countries -- Russia and South Africa -- both of which face significant geopolitical and operational risks.
-Meanwhile, roughly 80% of demand comes from gasoline catalytic converters, making palladium uniquely sensitive to automotive production cycles, emissions regulations, and the EV transition.
-The palladium market is also far smaller than gold or silver, meaning relatively small changes in supply or demand can produce outsized price moves.
+Extreme supply concentration and a single dominant demand driver.
+Approximately 75% of global supply comes from just two countries (Russia and South Africa), both facing significant geopolitical and operational risks.
+Roughly 80% of demand comes from gasoline catalytic converters, making palladium uniquely sensitive to automotive production cycles, emissions regulations, and the EV transition.
+The palladium market is also far smaller than gold or silver, so relatively small changes in supply or demand produce outsized price moves.

 What drives palladium prices?